-Pupil's successes in PSHE are highlighted through certificates, praise postcards and other key responsibilities they are given within school.
-To enhance the curriculum, we have many opportunities including visiting speakers, an annual Mock Trial Competition and the school support various charities within the community.
+Pupil's successes in PSHE are highlighted in same ways as other subjects (as per our rewards and sanctions policy) both in lessons and through other key responsibilities they are given within school.
+In addition, pupils have many opportunities including visiting speakers and supporting various charities within the community.